lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/bulkfluids/lennardjones.rst

     variable Ntype2ou equal count(mytype2,mycylou)
     fix myat1 all ave/time 10 200 2000 v_Ntype1in v_Ntype1ou file population1vstime.dat
     fix myat2 all ave/time 10 200 2000 v_Ntype2in v_Ntype2ou file population2vstime.dat

+..  container:: justify

+    As seen previously, the fix ave/time
+    allow to evaluate previously defined variables and print the values (here every 2000 steps, after averaging each quantities 200 times) into data file.
+The 4 variables starting with 'Ntype' are used to count the number of atoms of a specific group in a specific region.

+    Let us also extract the coordination number per atom between atoms of type 1 and 2, i.e. the average number of atoms of type 2 in the vicinity of the atoms of type 1.
+This coordination number will be used as an indicator of the degree of mixing of our binary mixture.

+..  code-block:: lammps
+    :caption: *to be copied in input3.lammps*

     compute coor12 type1 coord/atom cutoff 2.0 group type2
     compute sumcoor12 all reduce ave c_coor12
     fix myat3 all ave/time 10 200 2000 c_sumcoor12 file coordinationnumber12.dat

 ..  container:: justify

-    As seen previously, the fixes ave/times
-    allow to evaluate previously defined variables and print the values (here every 10000 steps, averaged 10 times) into data file.
-The variables Ntype:math:`*` are used to count the number of atoms of a specific group in a specific region.
-The compute ave is used to average the per atom coordination number resulting of the coord/atom compute.
+    The 'compute ave' is used to average the per atom coordination number that is calculated by the 'coord/atom' compute.
+    This averaging is necessary as 'coord/atom' returns an array where each value corresponds to a certain couple of atom i-j.
+Such array can't be printed by 'fix ave/time'.
-    Finally, let us complete the script by adding the run
+    Finally, let us complete the script by adding the run section:
-    section:

 ..  code-block:: lammps
     :caption: *to be copied in input3.lammps*